nabaroa/SVG-assets-about-CSS/README.md

-# SVG assets for slides On CSS
+# SVG assets for slides on CSS

 I've created this SVG collection to use them in my slides on CSS.
 You can use the freely.